Within Temptation: The Silent Force and further recognition (2004–2006)

 Plans for the band's third album came to fruition in 2004, with the release of The Silent Force on 15 November 2004, across Europe.
 It was produced by Daniel Gibson and an instant No. 1 in the Netherlands and charted well in many European countries.
 In support of the release they embarked on another large international tour in 2005, with dates across Europe (including their first festival appearance in the United Kingdom headlining the Bloodstock festival) and a one-off show in Dubai.
 As of early 2005, the album had already sold more than 400.000 copies only in Europe.
 "Stand My Ground" and "Memories", the first singles from the new album, continued the band's run of chart success, culminating in a second Edison Award.
 The third single was "Angels".
 "Stand My Ground" was later to be promoted on the trailer for the film Blood and Chocolate.
 The band also provided some of the soundtrack to the video game Knights of the Temple: Infernal Crusade released in March.

-In January 2006, Within Temptation won the Dutch Pop Prize (best Dutch contribution) and Dutch Export Prize (best-selling Dutch artist outside the Netherlands); the latter one given to them for the third time in a row.
+In January 2006, Within Temptation won the Dutch Pop Prize (best Dutch contribution) and Dutch Export Prize (best-selling Dutch artist outside the Netherlands), the latter one given to them for the third time in a row.
 The band also reported that they were busy working on their next album, due to be released during the fall and that they would start playing at festivals starting in April, in addition to going on an international tour at the end of the year.
-Although already being successful in Europe, it was not until 5 August 2008, that both Mother Earth and The Silent Force albums were released in the North American market for the first time, through Roadrunner Records.
+Although already successful in Europe, it was not until 5 August 2008 that both Mother Earth and The Silent Force albums were released in the North American market for the first time, through Roadrunner Records.

 The Heart of Everything, international recognition and first world tour (2007–2008)

 The album The Heart of Everything from Within Temptation was released on 9 March 2007, in the Netherlands, and in the United States on 24 July.
-Two tracks, called "The Howling" and "Sounds of Freedom", were recorded as promotion material for the video game The Chronicles of Spellborn, and the first of these opens the album.
+Two tracks, called "The Howling" and "Sounds of Freedom", were recorded as promotional material for the video game The Chronicles of Spellborn, and the first of these opens the album.
 The full track listing was revealed on 10 January.
 The album debuted at No. 1 in the Dutch Album 100, making it their second number-one album.
 It reached No. 2 in Belgium, No. 2 in Finland, the top 10 in eight countries and top 100 in eleven countries.